-One of the crucial questions in the research on the topic of cyberviolence is "which group of young people is most at risk for cyberviolence?"
+One of the crucial questions in the research on the topic of cyberviolence is which group of young people is more at risk for cyberviolence?".

-Unsurprisingly, Smith et al. (2008: 383) have pinpointed the risk factor of using the Internet; those students who use the Internet more regularly appear to be at greater risk of experiencing at least some cyberviolence.
+Not surprisingly, Smith et al. (2008: 383) have pinpointed the risk factor of using the internet; those students who use the internet more appear to be at greater risk of experiencing at least some cyberviolence.

 More recently, O'Neill and Dinh (2015) concluded on the Irish sample of the NCGM study that smartphone users (17%) and tablet users (15%) were more likely to experience any form of cyberviolence in comparison to the children who do not use mobile devices at all (8%).
-The authors showed also that smartphone users are more likely to engage in the various forms of cyberviolence (O'Neill and Dinh, 2015: 392).
+The authors showed also that smartphone users are more likely to engage in any form of cyberviolence (O'Neill and Dinh, 2015: 392).

-Similarly, the results of all seven EU countries that participated in NCGM show that both boys and girls across all age groups, who have at least one SNS profile, were at least twice as likely to be cyberbullied than children who had no SNS profile.
-Almost one quarter (23 %) of 13-16-year-old girls who had at least one SNS profile were more likely to be cyberbullied, compared to 4 % of girls from the same age group.
-For boys, the percentages were 9 % compared to 1% of boys from the same age group.
-This was true for the Irish population as well (O'Neill, Dinh, 2015).
+Similarly, the results of all seven EU countries that participated in NCGM show that both boys and girls across all age groups, who have at least one SNS profile, were at least twice as likely to be cyberbullied as children who had no SNS profile.
+Almost one quarter (23%) of 13-16-year-old girls who had at least one SNS profile were more likely to be cyberbullied, compared to 4% of girls from the same age group.
+For boys, the percentages were 9% compared to 1% of boys from the same age group.
+This was true also for theirish population (O'Neill, Dinh, 2015).

-The findings of Tsitsika et al. mirror this almost perfectly; they also found that whigh frequency of Internet use in general, as well as SNS use in particular (i.e., more than two hours per day), was significantly associated with victimisation online among the study participants" (Tsitsika et al., 2015: 6).
+The findings of Tsitsika et al. mirror this almost perfectly; they also found that "high frequency of internet use in general, as well as SNS use in particular (i.e., more than two hours per day), was significantly associated with victimization online among the study participants" (Tsitsika et al., 2015: 6)

-If we touch upon psychological characteristics of the victims: Navarro, Yubero, Larrañaga & Martínez (2012) named social anxiety, interpersonal difficulties and lack of social skills as predictors of victimisation in cyberspace in a large Spanish sample.
-Primary school students, who were ten to twelve years old (n=1127), took part in a study that used a self-report questionnaire which measured cyberviolence victimisation, social anxiety and social competence.
-The researchers found that specific symptoms of social anxiety, that is fear of negative evaluation, combined with interpersonal difficulties to communicate with peers and close friends and lack of appropriate social skills, all increased the likelihood of the child being cyberbullied.
-Researchers conclude that increased worry about others' judgement is what makes children vulnerable to cyberviolence.
-Furthermore, children with poor social skills, those who find it difficult to talk in front of a large group of people or to interact with friends, are also at risk of being cyber-victimized.
+If we touch upon psychological characteristics of the victims: Navarro, Yubero, Larrañaga & Martínez (2012) named social anxiety, interpersonal difficulties and lack of social skills as predictors of victimization in cyberspace on a large Spanish sample.
+Primary school students who were ten to twelve years old (n=1127) took part in a study that used a self-report questionnaire that measured cyberviolence victimization, social anxiety and social competence.
+The researchers have found that specific symptoms of social anxiety, that is fear of negative evaluation, combined with interpersonal difficulties to communicate with peers and close friends and lack of appropriate social skills, all increased the likelihood that the child was cyberbullied.
+Researchers conclude that increasing worry about others' evaluation is what makes children vulnerable to cyberviolence.
+One of their conclusions is also that children with poor social skills, those who find it difficult to act in front of a large group of people or to interact with friends are at risk of being cyber-victimized.

 Similarly, Ybarra, Alexander & Mitchell (2005) suggested that young people with depressive symptoms use the Internet more intensely, perhaps avoiding in-person interaction at school where the possibility of peer-to-peer interface is greatest.
-Rivers and Noret (2010) have found that among girls, unpopularity among peers was associated with receiving nasty or threatening text messages and emails.
-The unpopularity was measured with the help of four questions - do you feel lonely at school, do you feel you are less well liked than other pupils, how many good friends do you have in your class and how often does it happen that other pupils don't want to spend break times alone with you (Rivers and Noret, 2010: 653).
+Rivers and Noret (2010) have found that among girls, unpopularity among peers was associated with receiving nasty or threatening text messages and email.
+The unpopularity was measured with four items - do you feel lonely at school, do you feel you are less well liked than other pupils, how many good friends do you have in your class and how often does it happen that other pupils don't want to spend break times alone with you (Rivers and Noret, 2010: 653).